- Food and Cooking»

 Low Cholesterol Banana Cream Pie

-My banana cream pie recipe will show you where cholesterol hides, and how to create a delicious dessert that contain little, or no cholesterol.
-You really can enjoy sweet treats without sacrificing your low cholesterol diet plan.
+My banana cream pie recipe will show you where cholesterol hides and how to create a delicious dessert that contain little or no cholesterol.
+You really can enjoy sweet treats without sacrificing your diet plan.

 Bananas are an Acceptable Fruit for People with High Cholesterol